Key Takeaways

 Dosing and Administration

-Tirzepatide usually comes as a weekly injection, though some compounded versions are available as tablets.
+Tirzepatide usually comes as a weekly injection.
 Patients administer a weekly injection at home into the thigh, abdomen, or upper arm at any time of day, with or without a meal.

 For both Mounjaro and Zepbound, titration is recommended, which is when you start on a lower dose and increase gradually.
 Both start at 2.5mg dose.
 If there are no severe side effects, someone can increase the dose to 5mg at the four week mark.